Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 The sand itself is a relatively recent import; the beach was just pebbles until not much more than 20 years ago.
 Before Villajoyosa’s modern port was built in the 1920s, the fishing boats were hauled up onto the shingle and bigger ships had to anchor offshore in the bay.

 Head past the marina to the ship repair yard at the end of the port, all that is left of a once-thriving shipbuilding industry.
-Difficult to believe now, but in the nineteenth century, La Vila was the second most important shipyard in the whole of Spain.
+Difficult to believe now, but in the nineteenth century, La Vila (as Villajoyosa is known locally) was the second most important shipyard in the whole of Spain.

 Turn right at the end of the port, walk to the sea past the modern duplex apartments and you come to Playa Varadero (literally Shipyard Beach).
 They built all sorts here; trading schooners, fishing boats and pilot boats.
 All that’s left now is a forlorn and rusting winch mechanism on the beach, once used for hauling boats out of the water.

 The beach itself is still shingle; no fancy imported sand here.
 It’s a great place to go snorkeling around the rocks (tip: take beach shoes to deal with the pebbles, otherwise it’s an ungainly hobble to the water’s edge).
 It’s more chilled and less crowded than La Vila’s main beach.
-It does now boast a beach bar, though it’s been shut down after a row with the neighbours.
+It does also boast a beach bar.

 Good news; there’s then a well-paved road by the sea for the next few hundred yards, taking you past the little coves of Playa Estudiantes and Playa Tio Roig.
 Not such good news: the path then runs out and you have to climb a steep staircase (84 steps, I counted) to the clifftop.

-Turn right along an uneven stone path which takes you behind a villa and past an olive grove.
-Turn right aross the villa access road and there’s then a brief scramble which takes you up onto the cliff path towards the six towers of Torres.
+Turn right at the top along a path which takes you around the edge of an olive grove behind a villa.
+Turn right across the villa access road and there’s then a brief scramble which takes you up onto the cliff path towards the six towers of Torres.

 You can’t miss the Isla de Benidorm out in the bay.
 It’s uninhabited and a nature reserve, but you can take a 20 minute trip out to visit from Benidorm.
 Some boats have underwater viewing panels for a close up view of the flourishing marine wildlife.
 See my blog for a few local myths and legends on how the island was born.